 Playa Contramar is a beautiful place to snorkel but the beach is made up of surf-polished rocks and not sand.
 It's recommended to go there by boat and take a lunch.
 There is no reliable restaurant there but the coral and rock formations underwater are well worth seeing (look for the tunnel!).

 The waves are usually good for bodysurfing at Playa La Madera where you can wade out quite a distance before reaching the breaking waves.
-There is a waterfront walkway from the Playa del Puerto that passes several small picturesque coves.
+There is a waterfront walkway from the Playa Principal (Playa del Puerto) that passes several small picturesque coves.
 There are several restaurants where you can enjoy fresh seafood and cold refreshments.
-Enjoy the shade under their palapas and get serenaded by passing mariachis.
+Enjoy the shade under their palapas and get serenaded by passing troubadors.

 Fishermen catch jack crevalle on the Playa Principal while the morning sun's rays spread across Zihuatanejo Bay.